 How Does No-Fault Insurance Work Once I Start Treatment?

-At some point, after you begin treating, the no-fault insurance company will seek to “verify” your injuries.
-To be blunt, the no-fault insurance company wants to show that you are not injured so they can stop paying for medical expenses, lost earnings, and other expenses.
-Remember, the no-fault insurance company must provide up to $50,000 in protection.
+It’s in the insurance company’s best interest to deny as many accident payouts as possible.
+After you’ve begun getting care from your physician, the no-fault insurance company will start the process of verifying your injuries.
+The no-fault insurance company will attempt to show that you are not injured so they can stop paying for medical costs, lost earnings, and other expenses.
+Remember, the no-fault auto insurance company must provide up to $50,000 in protection.
 However, this requirement does not mean they must pay out $50,000 worth of coverage.

 You Were Denied Coverage – What Now?

-What do you do if and when the no-fault insurance company denies any more treatment?
-As said earlier, more often than not, this is what occurs after the IME or EUO.
+What if an insurance company denies any more treatment?
+More often than not, this is what occurs after the IME or EUO.
 If you still need medical treatment, which may very well be the case if your accident was serious and left you with substantial injuries, you may continue to receive treatment; however, no-fault will no longer pay your doctors’ bills.
-If you have health insurance, tell your doctors to start to bill your health insurance instead of no-fault.
+If you have a health insurance plan, tell your doctors to start to bill your health insurance instead of no-fault.
 Your doctors will also ask for insurance information – they want to be paid and if no-fault isn’t paying, they want to know who they should bill.

-Call a Long Island Personal Injury Attorney Today
+Call a New York Personal Injury Attorney Today

-If you have been in an accident and the No-Fault insurance company with whom you have filed a claim is refusing to pay for your medical treatments, call one of our personal injury attorneys today.
-We have dealt with for years cases concerning these types of insurance companies, and we have found that they will do almost anything to avoid paying what they should.
+If you have been in an accident and the No-Fault insurance company with whom you have filed a claim is refusing to pay for your medical treatments, make a phone call to one of our personal liability injury attorneys today.
+We have dealt with cases concerning these types of insurance companies for years.
 Do not let your injuries go untreated because you cannot pay for medical care.
-Whether you are in Suffolk County or Nassau County, contact us and let us help you get the coverage that you seek.
+Contact us and let us help you get the coverage that you seek.